mbueno-g/cub3d/README.md

     <img width="233" alt="Screenshot 2022-02-15 at 22 58 00" src="https://user-images.githubusercontent.com/71781441/154159164-667da898-a8d5-4991-a8d0-a6008f111054.png">
 </p>

-To find the wall the ray hits, we can use the following algorithm.
+To calculate the **distance between the player and the nearest wall**, we can use the following algorithm:
 1. Initialize some basic attributes needed for the projection:

 <table align="center">